 The Federal Perkins Loan Program expired on September 30, 2017.
-As of June 30, 2021, the University has made \$1,745,979 in institutional capital contributions, which are reflected as part of the University's net position.
+As of June 30, 2022, the University has made \$1,786,134 in institutional capital contributions, which are reflected as part of the University's net position.
 Under current guidance issued by the Department of Education, at the time the University liquidates the loan portfolio and assigns the student loans to the Department of Education, the University will be forgoing its institutional capital contribution not yet received back through loan collections.
-The University has not yet been required to or elected to liquidate the loan portfolio.
+The University is in the process of liquidating the loans that are 24 months past due as of June 30, 2022.